C0ding-4Fun/AFK-Assistant/README.md

 Configuration items are at the top of the file.
 All fairly obvious I hope.

+However many people there are in Local when you start the code is the safe amount.
+If someone arrives or leaves local then it will sound an alarm.

 Copy the code into your Sanderling window and start it